effectai/effect-network-website/content/news/roadmap-2024.md

 Our recent decision to revert to our original identity, "Effect AI," marks a pivotal moment in our journey, driven by [Proposal #149](https://dao.effect.network/proposals/149) from our DAO.
 This shift represents a recommitment to our foundational values and mission in the realm of decentralizing artificial intelligence.

-Over the past few weeks, Jeffrey has been hard at work revamping our website, giving it some much needed love and attention.
+Meanwhile Jeffrey has been hard at work revamping our website, giving it some much needed love and attention.
 Our goal is to position our website as the go-to hub for all things related to news, tutorials, documentation, and for those eager to become part of our dynamic ecosystem.

 #### V2 Release

-The highly anticipated V2 release is currently in the final stages of preparation, guaranteed to bring a significant enhancement to our platform for both developers and users.
+The highly anticipated V2 release is currently in the final stages of preparation, guaranteed to bring a significant upgrade to our platform for both developers and users.
 Among the key improvements V2 will introduce are:

 - ???
 - ???